louismeunier/louismeunier.net/content/math/drp.md

 ---
-title: "symmetry methods for differential equations"
+title: "Symmetry Methods for Differential Equations"
 description: "Work from the McGill Directed Reading Program, 2024"
 weight: -1
 ---